unstructuredstudio/zubhub/README.md

        $ make stop or make down
 ```

+You can run test by running `make test`.
 For other make commands: run **make help**

 Visit http://localhost:8000 on your browser to access the API documentation.